SheharyarAmin/dart_sdk/doc/TempAssignmentsApi.md

 Assign Patients Back To Original Route

 Assign patients back to their original assignments for a specific employee.
-Args:     empid (str): The employee ID.     user (User): The current active admin user.
-Returns:     None
+Args:     empid (str): The employee ID.     portal (Portal): The portal (CCM/PCM).     user (User): The current active admin user.
+Returns:     Dict[str, str]: A message indicating the result.

 ### Example
 ```dart